Girl with a Pearl Earring: headdress tutorial

-- a yard of indigo fabric (we used this one from onlinefabricstore.com)
+- a yard of indigo fabric (we used this one from onlinefabricstore.net)

-- a yard of mustard linen fabric (we used this one from onlinefabricstore.com)
+- a yard of mustard linen fabric (we used one called “Cappucino Irish Linen” from onlinefabricstore.net)

 - Imitate the painting as best you can.
 I started off by putting the model’s hair into a high bun and draping the yellow fabric over top.
 The bun gives the yellow fabric the volume.

 - I had her hold the tip of the yellow fabric against her forehead as I wrapped the blue pieces around her head, making sure to cover her hairline.

 - Hide the ends of the fabric by tucking them underneath the folds.
 You can cut off extra fabric that isn’t needed.
 If you’re worried about it staying put, you can use safety pins to keep everything in place.

 Girl with a Pearl Earring: brown wrap and earrings tutorial

 For the brown wrap, simply drape the fabric around the shoulders and secure with safety pins.